 Get inspired be an expert in running injuries Learn skill sets to provide performance rehab Rewire your knowledge!

-Presented live virtually during the pandemic Spring & fall schedules are live The program is structured to allow to take the Strides to Perform and the Rehab certification back to back either in the spring or fall We suggest you focus on one certification per season
+Presented live virtually The program is structured to allow to take the Strides to Perform and the Rehab certification back to back either in the spring or fall Spring 2022 schedule coming soon We suggest you focus on one certification per season

 “ Chloë has become a key role in my own professional development.
 Her multidimensional breath of education, research, and 25 years of training allow her to relay key concepts with in-depth insight on the relationship between biomechanics, mechanisms of injury, corrective exercises that are practical, effective, and sustainable.
 She understand run rehab & performance at every level.
 She teaches with such passion and enthusiasm that her platform backed on experience, science and research is palatable and fun.”
 Tim Tollefson, physical therapist and elite runner, Mammoth Lakes, California